 Cristo Redentor atop Corovado above Rio.
 Yes, there are many tourists here, but the view is worth enduring the hordes of lookers.

 Two cable cars connect to the summit of Sugarloaf Mountain (Poa de Acucar) where some of the most fantastic views of this massive city can be enjoyed on a clear day.
 Micros, small capuchin monkeys with ringed tails, swing around the edge of this mountain as if posing for photos and handouts.

 What would a visit to Brazil be without tasting that fantastic, Brazilian grilled meat?
 The meal is delicious enough to convert a vegetarian to a carnivore.
 Some meats we cannot even recognize, but they keep coming, sliced from sizzling skewers, until you raise the white flag equipped next to your eating utensils.
 We cannot resist the lure of the Carnaval crowd for too long, though.

-Mare and I forego spending hundreds of dollars for tickets to attend formal events, opting instead to join the fun at numerous bandas, Brazilian street parties.
+Mare and I foreMen and women in the parade. go spending hundreds of dollars for tickets to attend formal events, opting instead to join the fun at numerous bandas, Brazilian street parties.
 The energy combines tears, laughter, hugs and dance.
 Drinks flow.
 Music blares.
 Humans celebrate in harmony, as if we might die tomorrow.

 Pile up the sins now, Baby, because abstinence comes on Ash Wednesday.
 Combine the Super Bowl, World Cup, 4th of July, and a Rolling Stones concert all together and it still cannot compete with the sustained energy of Carnival in Rio.
 Dance in costume or bare skin.
 Follow slow moving trucks that carry bands blaring music, dancers, and the loud mumbling of DJ’s.